-English is at the heart of every child and adults life, in fact, the explosion of social media is raising the profile of reading and writing since so much of our communication now relies on the written word.
-We live in an environment where Literacy is all around us and we use the fundamentals of writing and reading in our daily lives.
-This is why at Amherst we believe that English should be at the heart of all aspects of school life.
+English is at the heart of every child and adult's life.
+In fact, the explosion of social media continues to raise the profile and importance of reading and writing since so much of our communication now relies on the written word.
+We live in an environment where Literacy is all around us, and we use the fundamentals of writing and reading daily.
+This is why, at Amherst, we believe that English should be at the heart of all aspects of school life.

-At Amherst, we aim to deliver a high-quality English curriculum that gives children the best possible opportunities to become confident and successful readers and writers with a deep love and understanding of the English language.
-We believe the development of reading and writing is central to improving a child's life chances and we strive to ensure all children can communicate clearly in written form and become masters of language.
+At Amherst, we aim to deliver a high-quality English curriculum that gives children the best possible opportunities to become confident and successful readers and writers with a deep understanding of the English language.
+We believe developing reading and writing is central to improving a child's life chances.
+We strive to ensure all children can communicate clearly in written form and become masters of language.

-Amherst Primary uses the handwriting scheme Letter Join to teach children at Amherst to write using a cursive script.
-We know that using a cursive script helps most children become more confident, fluent writers and also helps improve spelling.
+Amherst uses the handwriting scheme Letter Join to teach children to write using a cursive script.
+We know that cursive script helps most children become more confident, fluent writers and aids spelling.